 For a full list of ingredients, please scroll down to the recipe card.

-- Butter: Unsalted and softened for 20-30 minutes on the counter.
+- Butter: Unsalted butter, softened to room temperature for 20-30 minutes on the counter.

-- Vanilla Extract: For a sweetness and depth we can’t get anywhere else.
+- Pure Vanilla Extract: For a sweetness and depth we can’t get anywhere else.

 - Baking Powder: It always pays to have a fresh box on hand.
 When it’s about it expire, I put it in the fridge as natural deodorizer.

-- Salt: I like Diamond Crystal Kosher Salt for so many reasons, and I keep a big box on hand all the tim
+- Salt: I like Diamond Crystal Kosher Salt for so many reasons, and I keep a big box on hand all the times.

 Step-By-Step Instructions